How to Get out of Your Head: 9 Ways to Return to Reality

 This strategy works in another way as well.
 When you shift your breathing rate into a slower more controlled tempo, and deep breaths, you trick the brain into relaxing.
 This means for lowered cortisol levels, a slight increase in serotonin and overall feelings of relaxation.

 When the body is in an anxious state, blood pressure rises, the heartbeat increases and your breathing elevates.
-By purposefully slowing down your breathing in anxious or non-anxious situations, you immediately signal to the body that nothing is wrong and there is no reason to worry.
+By purposefully slowing down your breathing in anxious or non-anxious situations, you immediately signal to the body that nothing is wrong and there's no reason to worry.

 6. Don't fight your thoughts

-What do I mean by this?
 When you fight your thoughts this typically means feeling irritated or concerned about the thoughts that occur in your mind.
-It’s important to note that none of us can control our thoughts and while all of us will experience thoughts of a very unkind nature from time to time, this is completely natural and must be accepted as part of a normal life.
+It's important to note that none of us can control our thoughts and while all of us will experience thoughts of a very unkind nature now and then, this is completely natural and must be accepted as part of a normal life.

 Not acting on negative thoughts is all that counts and you shouldn't fight or try to erase any thoughts you may deem as unnatural as this will usually cause the thoughts your fighting to fight back harder.